PSG v Man Utd: Ashley Young says Old Trafford kids can handle the pressure | Goal.com

 "For me, it's about guiding them in the right way and keeping them working as hard as they have been doing."

-Kick-off at Parc des Princes is 20:00 GMT with first-leg goals from Presnel Kimpembe and Kylian Mbappe putting the Ligue 1 giamts in a dominant position.
+Kick-off at Parc des Princes is 20:00 GMT with first-leg goals from Presnel Kimpembe and Kylian Mbappe putting the Ligue 1 giants in a dominant position.